 Eventually, the group arrived at the Plitvice Lakes National Park, were they approached a highway bridge on the D429 road at around 3 pm on February 5.
 Hidden, they could see several officers standing on the bridge.
 Since they needed to cross this bridge, the group waited more than nine hours for the authorities to leave.
 The next day, at around 1 am, the officers left and the six of them were able to cross unhindered.
 They continued their way for six more hours through the forest and somewhere between Blata (HRV) and Lička Jesenica (HRV), near the D42 road, they stopped to sleep.
 They put up their tent and slept nearly ten hours.

-At some point in the afternoon, during they were sleeping, one individual left the tent to urinate and was seen by a Croatian citizen who probably called the officers.
+At some point in the afternoon, during they were sleeping, one individual left the tent to urinate and was seen by a Croatian citizen who probably called the officers, according to the respondents.
 Soon after, three Croatian officers arrived to the location in a large white van and approached the tent around 5 pm.
 The officers, two male and one female, were wearing black or dark blue uniforms and were approximately 50 years old.
 The officers opened the zipper of the tent and found the six of them sleeping.

 ”They don’t speak anything.
 Just, hello, police!
 Give me telephone!”